QiLi111/GPS-Var/README.md

-# Influence of Label Bias and Variance on Model Performance: Gaussian Process Formulation
+# Interpretable Probabilistic Medical Image Segmentation via Gaussian Process with Explicit Modelling of Annotation Bias and Variability

-This repository is the official implementation for "Influence of Label Bias and Variance on Model Performance: Gaussian Process Formulation".
-It contains the algorithm of a Gaussian Process-based framework for the task of medical image segmentation, which parameterises intra-rater and inter-rater variability with bias and variance, enabling quantification of their correlations with model performance.
-By formulating model performance as a probabilistic function of intra-rater and inter-rater variability, the proposed approach allows for explicit modeling of how label variability propagate through the training process and affect prediction accuracy.
+This repository is the official implementation for "Interpretable Probabilistic Medical Image Segmentation via Gaussian Process with Explicit Modelling of Annotation Bias and Variability".
+It introduces a logit-space probabilistic segmentation framework with explicit modelling of inter- and intra-rater variability.
+Using a stochastic variational Gaussian Process, the model yields closed-form rater-conditioned predictive probabilities.
+This enables systematic examination of how annotator bias and variability affect calibration and segmentation performance, which is demonstrated on real-word clinical data.

 ## Install conda environment
 ``` bash